214 Forest Home Dr Ithaca

 The original house consists of the larger, rectangular wing.
 The smaller, southern wing was added sometime in the late nineteenth or early twentieth century, itself being altered by the enclosure of the entry porch, date of which is unknown.
 A rear shed-roofed kitchen and shed are believed to be later nineteenth century additions; the kitchen addition being the old summer kitchen.

 The house appears on the map of Free Hollow in the 1866 Tompkins County Atlas, labeled, "M. Cook."
-The house was occupied by Mr & Mrs Miles Cook, according to Albert Force in Free Hollow: The First One Hundred Years of Forest Home (1954) [https://www.fhia.org/free-hollow/] and their ownership from 1865 is listed in the Appendix to Free Hollow to Forest Home by Liese Bronfenbrenner (1974) [https://www.fhia.org/free-hollow-to-forest-home-appendix/].
-A teacher at the Forest Home School, Ruth Davis, resided here during the 1940s.
+The house was occupied by Mr & Mrs Miles Cook, according to Albert Force in Free Hollow: The First One Hundred Years of Forest Home (1954) [https://www.fhia.org/free-hollow/] and ownership from 1865 is listed in the Appendix to Free Hollow to Forest Home by Liese Bronfenbrenner (1974) [https://www.fhia.org/free-hollow-to-forest-home-appendix/].

 Included in Forest Home Historic District with USN 10906.000056.
 To access the Building-Structure Inventory Form (sometimes referred to as the "Blue Form"), from which many of the details above are drawn, including the estimated date built, follow these Lookup Instructions